hashicorp/terraform-provider-aws/website/docs/cdktf/typescript/r/wafv2_web_acl.html.markdown

 * `description` - (Optional) Friendly description of the WebACL.
 * `name` - (Required, Forces new resource) Friendly name of the WebACL.
 * `rule` - (Optional) Rule blocks used to identify the web requests that you want to `allow`, `block`, or `count`.
 See [`rule`](#rule-block) below for details.
+* `ruleJson` (Optional) Raw JSON string to allow more than three nested statements.
+Conflicts with `rule` attribute.
+This is for advanced use cases where more than 3 levels of nested statements are required. **There is no drift detection at this time**.
+If you use this attribute instead of `rule`, you will be foregoing drift detection.
+See the AWS [documentation](https://docs.aws.amazon.com/waf/latest/APIReference/API_CreateWebACL.html) for the JSON structure.
 * `scope` - (Required, Forces new resource) Specifies whether this is for an AWS CloudFront distribution or for a regional application.
 Valid values are `CLOUDFRONT` or `REGIONAL`.
 To work with CloudFront, you must also specify the region `us-east-1` (N. Virginia) on the AWS provider.
 * `tags` - (Optional) Map of key-value pairs to associate with the resource.
 If configured with a provider [`defaultTags` configuration block](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#default_tags-configuration-block) present, tags with matching keys will overwrite those defined at the provider-level.
 * `tokenDomains` - (Optional) Specifies the domains that AWS WAF should accept in a web request token.
 This enables the use of tokens across multiple protected websites.
 When AWS WAF provides a token, it uses the domain of the AWS resource that the web ACL is protecting.
 If you don't specify a list of token domains, AWS WAF accepts tokens only for the domain of the protected resource.
 With a token domain list, AWS WAF accepts the resource's host domain plus all domains in the token domain list, including their prefixed subdomains.